wilvk/blog-hugo/content/posts/troubleshooting-a-dotnet-vim-plugin.md

 ## understanding

+There are quite a lot of variations of .Net now.
+It's an entire ecosystem of different flavours - similar in some ways to the Linux Distro ecosystem (although not as diverse).
+What I understand now is that these flavors consist of:

 - dotnet core
-- dotnet-core sdk
+- dotnet-core-sdk
-- mono
+- Mono
-- mono without asp.net
+- Mono without asp.net
+- Legacy .Net Framework
+- and others

+There are also a variety of ways these can be downloaded and installed onto a computer, placing copies in different locations in the filesystem, including through:

+- Brew
-- .net framework
+- Direct download

-- different ways of installing - brew, download, vscode
-- different locations of installation
+- Plugins (such as omnisharp-vim)
+- IDEs (such as VS Code and Visual Studio for Mac)

-- wide surface area for error
+This all adds to increasing the surface area for error and frustration in the troubleshooting process.

 ## learnings